zt20001126/MCBG-DTI/README.md

-# CSTDTI: Convolutional-Self-Attention Transformer for Drug-Target Interaction Prediction
+# MCBG-DTI: Multi-Channel Graph-Based Deep Learning Framework for Drug–Target Interaction Prediction

 ## Overview
-Welcome to the CSTDTI project!
-CSTDTI is a novel deep learning framework designed for predicting Drug-Target Interactions (DTI) with high accuracy and interpretability.
-It leverages a Multi-Channel Graph Isomorphism Network (MCGIN) for drug molecule representation, a Convolutional-Self-Attention Transformer (ConvSE-Transformer) for protein sequence modeling, and a hierarchical cross-attention fusion module to capture complex interactions between drugs and targets.
-Our model addresses challenges such as structural similarity in drug molecules, long-range dependencies in protein sequences, and the need for interpretable predictions in drug discovery.
+Welcome to the MCBG-DTI project!
+MCBG-DTI is a novel deep learning framework for accurate prediction of Drug–Target Interactions (DTIs).
+The model integrates a **Multi-Channel Graph Isomorphism Network (MCGIN)** to extract both local and global structural features of drug molecules, a **hybrid protein encoding module** that combines **1D convolution**, **Squeeze-and-Excitation (SE) blocks**, and **convolutional self-attention** to capture both local biochemical patterns and long-range dependencies in protein sequences, and a **Bidirectional Gated Fusion Attention (BGFA)** module to deeply model interactions between drug and protein representations.

+This architecture is designed to address several key challenges in DTI prediction, including the difficulty of distinguishing structurally similar drug subgraphs, capturing long-range sequence dependencies in proteins, and enhancing the quality of drug–target feature integration.
+Experimental results on multiple benchmark datasets demonstrate that MCBG-DTI outperforms existing state-of-the-art models in terms of prediction accuracy.
+Furthermore, case studies and molecular docking experiments further confirm the reliability and biological relevance of the predicted interactions.

 ## Current Status
-At this time, the code for CSTDTI is still being organized and refined.
-We are actively working to ensure that the codebase is well-documented, clean, and user-friendly before making it publicly available.
-We apologize for the delay and appreciate your patience.
+The MCBG-DTI codebase is currently being finalized.
+We are working to ensure the implementation is clean, well-documented, and easy to use.
+Thank you for your patience as we prepare for a stable public release.

 ## Upcoming Release
-We are committed to open-source principles and plan to release the fully organized CSTDTI code as soon as possible.
-Once ready, the code will be uploaded to this repository, including detailed documentation, usage instructions, and example data.
-Please stay tuned for updates, and we will notify the community when the release is available.
+We are committed to open-source principles and plan to release the complete MCBG-DTI framework soon.
+The release will include model code, detailed documentation, usage guidelines, and example datasets to help researchers and developers reproduce and build upon our work.
+Stay tuned for updates—we will notify the community when the code becomes available.

 ## Acknowledgments
-We are deeply grateful for the recognition and support from the research community for our work on CSTDTI.
-Your interest and encouragement inspire us to continue improving and sharing our advancements in DTI prediction.
-Thank you for your understanding and patience as we prepare the code for public access.
+We sincerely thank the research community for their interest and support.
+Your encouragement drives us to continue advancing DTI prediction methodologies.
+We appreciate your understanding as we work to deliver a robust and accessible implementation of MCBG-DTI.